kaczla/list-lm/README.md

 # Utils links

 - [bagua](https://github.com/BaguaSys/bagua) - Bagua is a deep learning training acceleration framework for PyTorch
+- [DeepSpeed](https://github.com/microsoft/DeepSpeed) - DeepSpeed is a deep learning optimization library that makes distributed training and inference easy, efficient, and effective.
+- [TextReducer](https://github.com/helliun/targetedSummarization) - TextReducer is a tool for summarization and information extraction powered by the SentenceTransformer library.
 - [bricks](https://github.com/code-kern-ai/bricks) - Open-source natural language enrichments at your fingertips.
 - [cleanlab](https://github.com/cleanlab/cleanlab) - cleanlab automatically finds and fixes errors in any ML dataset
 - [Cramming Language Model (Pretraining)](https://github.com/JonasGeiping/cramming) - Cramming the training of a (BERT-type) language model into limited compute.
 Cramming: Training a Language Model on a Single GPU in One Day.